SuperOfficeDocs/superoffice-docs/docs/database/company-and-contact/putting-together-a-company.md

 ![Company tables][img1]

 > [!NOTE]
-> There are multiple Person records for any one contact.
+> There are multiple Person records for any contact.
 A classic many-to-one relationship.

 * A Person can only belong to one Contact.
 * A Contact can have zero or more Persons.

-It is this relationship which drives the first to fields in the appointment, sale and document dialogs.
+It is this relationship that drives the first to fields in the appointment, sale, and document dialogs.
 Every time you select a new company, the person list below it has to be re-populated.

 ## Address and Phone: owner-id and type